National Accreditation since 1988

 - Spanish: American Council on the Teaching of Foreign Languages (ACTFL)

-Grand Valley State University’s College of Education maintains memberships or affiliations with the following organizations:
+Grand Valley State University’s Education programs maintain memberships or affiliations with the following organizations: